Ng-KokWah/Chat-Bot-Clone-Without-Framework-ASP.NET-MVC/README.md

 3) Run the application

 Alternatively:
--You can set the Bot.cshtml as the page to load
+1. You can set the Bot.cshtml as the page to load
 OR
--You can also run the app first and from the Index page click on Go To Bot in the navigation bar to navigate to the Bot.cshtml page
+2. You can also run the app first and from the Index page click on Go To Bot in the navigation bar to navigate to the Bot.cshtml page